 - More than one bankruptcy will result in denial.

-- For Conventional homes, the applicant’s gross monthly income must be 2.5 times the monthly rent.
-Insufficient income will require an additional deposit equal to one month’s rent in addition to the prepayment of the first two months of the lease at time of move-in, or cosigner.
+- For Conventional homes, the applicant’s gross monthly income must be 3 times the monthly rent.
+Insufficient income will require a cosigner.

 - For Affordable homes, the applicant’s gross monthly income must be 2.0 times the monthly rent.
 Insufficient income will require a co-signer.

 - For Senior homes – gross monthly income must be 1.5 times the monthly rent.

 - HUD Units- income guidelines established by HUD must be followed.

 - Housing Choice Voucher Recipients (Sioux Falls Housing Vouchers) – gross income must be 2.5 times their portion of the monthly rent.

 - Maximum credit expenses cannot exceed 20% of monthly income.

 - Co-signers will be held to the same credit requirements as an applicant in order to qualify.